hxroon/MathGame/README.md

-For Pass 3, I would deliberately make it feel different from Pass 2.
+ 3, I would deliberately make it feel different from Pass 2.
 Pass 1 tells an analyst how to operate the workbook, Pass 2 explains how the workbook works, and Pass 3 translates that intelligence into something IT can act on.

 I recommend 4 boxes, like Pass 1.
 That keeps it clean and prevents overlap with Pass 2.